entur/cloud-logging/trace/mdc-context-grpc-netty/README.md

 # MDC Context Logging for gRPC
 MDC call context with projection for gRPC.

-Requires use of a custom Async Appender `org.entur.logging.grpc.mdc.GrpcMdcContextAsyncAppender` in the log configuration:
+Requires use of a custom Async Appender `no.entur.logging.cloud.grpc.mdc.GrpcMdcContextAsyncAppender` in the log configuration:

 ```xml
 <configuration>